 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-Marjo Helander: Each part of the methodology is quite straight forwards.
+Marjo Helander: Each part of the methodology is quite straight forward.
 Perhaps, the most challenging part is to integrate a multidisciplinary team capable of performing different parts of the workflow.

 Introduction of Demonstrator on Camera